cutiepi-io/cutiepi-drivers/README.md

 This repository hosts modified drivers and device tree sources needed for the [CutiePi board](https://github.com/cutiepi-io/cutiepi-board), the open source Raspberry Pi Compute Module 4 carrier board.

-Current release is based on Raspbian Buster and kernel 5.10.0.
+Current release is tested on Raspberry Pi OS (`2021-03-04`) and kernel 5.10 (`5.10.17-v7l+`).

 ### MIPI Display

-CutiePi tablet chose to use an 8-inch (800x1280) MIPI DIS TFT LCD display, it has `JD9366` as its LCD driver.
+CutiePi tablet chose to use an 8-inch (800x1280) MIPI DIS TFT LCD display, it has `ILI9881C` as its LCD driver.

-To enable this, copy all files under `Display/drivers/gpu/drm/panel/` to kernel source directory, build the module with `CONFIG_DRM_PANEL_JD9366=M`, then load `panel-jd9366`.
+To enable this, copy all files under `Display/drivers/gpu/drm/panel/` to kernel source directory, build the module with `CONFIG_DRM_PANEL_NWE080=M`, then load `panel-nwe080`.

-A device tree overlay is also needed, compile `Display/panel-jd9366.dts` with following command:
+A device tree overlay is also needed, compile `Display/panel-nwe080.dts` with following command:

-    dtc -I dts -O dtb -o panel-jd9366.dtbo panel-jd9366.dts
+    dtc -I dts -O dtb -o panel-nwe080.dtbo panel-nwe080.dts

 Copy the file to `/boot/overlays`, and configure in `config.txt`:

-    dtoverlay=vc4-kms-v3d-pi4
-    dtoverlay=panel-jd9366
-    ignore_lcd=1
+    # MIPI DSI display
+    dtoverlay=panel-nwe080
     gpio=12=op,dh

 ### Touch panel